pacelliv/block-explorer/README.md

 Features:

-1. Home Page: The central hub showcases a table with the latest 50 Ethereum blocks, powered by TanStack Table.
-Easy navigation, advanced filtering, and sorting options help users access essential block data like block number, miner, gas usage, and timestamp.
+1. Home Page: Showcases a table with the latest 50 Ethereum blocks, built with TanStack Table.
+Help users to view essential block data like block number, miner, gas usage, and timestamp.

-2. Block Page: View detailed information on individual blocks, including gas limits, receipts root, and transaction root.
+2. Block Page: Shows detailed information on individual blocks, including gas limits, receipts root, and transaction root.
 Luxon ensures time data is presented in a user-friendly format, enhancing comprehension.

 3. JSON-RPC API Integration: Used to interact with the Ethereum blockchain, fetching accurate and up-to-date block data.